Belkross/abc-movies/README.md

 5. launch the app locally: `npm run dev`
 6. The app is now available in your web navigator here: http://localhost:5173

-WARNING: You might experience a white screen during around 30 seconds for the first time you launch the app.

-## Run the tests

-      npm run test